gidsola/electron-nextjs-starter-app/README.md

 ## Sharing Knowledge

-We believe in the power of sharing knowledge.
+I believe in the power of sharing knowledge.
 This starter app is not just a tool but a community effort to make desktop application development more accessible.
 If you have any questions, suggestions, or just want to share your progress, feel free to reach out.

 **Happy coding! 🚀**